 The opposite is not true nevertheless, meaning any handwritten text in OneNote desktop is searchable in OneNote UWP :

-This indicates clearly that OneNote UWP’ ink format is not fully compatible with the desktop version… (or retro-compatible, since the desktop version is older).
+This means that OneNote UWP’ ink format is not fully compatible with the desktop version… (or retro-compatible, since the desktop version is older).

 One last detail : OneNote UWP highlights the first result in grey, and the subsequent in yellow :

-Sometimes also, the search if shown differently (as a selection in a box) :
+Sometimes also, the search if shown differently (as a selection in a resizable box) :